On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters: Determining the WL-dimension for subgraph counting

 Moreover, \Cref{thm:fomotif} is constructive and in many cases it is feasible to determine the support from logical formulations of parameters as in \Cref{logicexamples}.
 For example, following the construction of \cite{DBLP:conf/icalp/DellRW19} for the formula $\phi_{IS}$ reveals that counting $k$-independent sets also has WL-dimension $k-1$.
-What is particularly noteworhty in this context, is that we can use the exact same methods that have been used to study the parameterized complexity of these problems.
+What is particularly noteworthy in this context, is that we can use the exact same methods that have been used to study the parameterized complexity of these problems.
 Just as the WL-dimension, the complexity of computing graph motif parameter $\Gamma$ depends precisely on the maximum treewidth in $\mathsf{Supp}(\Gamma)$~\citep{DBLP:conf/stoc/CurticapeanDM17}.
-Analysis of the complexity thus revolves around the exact same question of how high the treewidth of the basis can become.
+That is, analysis of the complexity of computing a graph motif parameter and analysis of the WL-dimension of the parameter revolve around the same question of how high the treewidth of the basis can become.